Emergence of Invariance and Disentanglement in Deep Representations: Empirical validation

 As pointed out by \cite{zhang2016understanding}, when a standard convolutional neural network (CNN) is trained on CIFAR-10 to fit random labels, the network is able to (over)fit them perfectly.
-This is easily explained in our framework: It simply means that the network is complex enough to overfit but, as we show here, it has to pay a steep price in terms of information complexity of the weights (\Cref{fig:IR2}).
-On the other hand, information regularization prevents overfitting in exactly the way predicted by the theory.
+This is easily explained in our framework: It means that the network is complex enough to memorize all the labels but, as we show here, it has to pay a steep price in terms of information complexity of the weights (\Cref{fig:IR2}) in order to do so. {On the other hand, when the information in the weights is bounded using and information regularizer, overfitting is prevented in a theoretically predictable way.